-Edward Seidel is a Senior Counsel in Cooper, White & Cooper LLP’s San Francisco office.
+Edward Seidel is a Partner in Cooper, White & Cooper LLP’s San Francisco office.
 Mr. Seidel devotes his practice to general litigation, contract disputes, real estate and construction matters and environmental law, and has successfully represented clients in state and federal courts as well as in binding arbitrations.
 Mr. Seidel’s practice also includes professional liability, employment law and products liability matters.

 In the last five years, Mr. Seidel has successfully arbitrated four major cases, all of which resulted in large awards for his clients.
 Since 2013, Mr. Seidel has served as faculty at a weeklong skills seminar at his alma mater of Tulane Law School in the area of civil litigation.